open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

 ## Current Work Focus

-The project is undergoing a significant migration from Cloudflare Workers to Deno Deploy to improve compatibility with the twitter-api-v2 library.
+The project has successfully migrated from Cloudflare Workers to Deno Deploy, improving compatibility with the twitter-api-v2 library.
 We've implemented a platform-agnostic architecture that makes it easier to adapt the service for other social media platforms beyond Twitter.
-The core infrastructure, authentication system, API endpoints, and middleware have been implemented.
+The core infrastructure, authentication system, API endpoints, and middleware have been implemented and are now running on Deno Deploy.

 ## Recent Changes

-- Migrated from Cloudflare Workers to Deno Deploy
+- **Completed migration from Cloudflare Workers to Deno Deploy**
 - Switched from itty-router to Hono for HTTP routing
 - Replaced Cloudflare KV with Deno KV for token storage
 - Updated dependencies to use Deno-compatible imports
 - Implemented NEAR wallet signature-based authentication
-- Created platform abstraction interfaces (PlatformClient, PlatformAuth, PlatformPost, PlatformMedia)
+- Created platform abstraction interfaces (PlatformClient, PlatformAuth, PlatformPost, PlatformMedia, PlatformProfile)
 - Developed Twitter-specific implementations of these interfaces
 - Implemented domain services that use the platform abstraction layer
 - Created all controllers (AuthController, MediaController, RateLimitController, PostController)